ABOUT THE

 YOUTH MEMBERS

-The NAACP values and honors the communities we serve.
+The Missouri NAACP values and honors the communities we serve.
 Through grassroots organizing, collaboration with other organizations, legislative advocacy, litigation, social events, and general camaraderie we will continue to fight for equity, push for political reform, and champion change.

 Come join us at one of our upcoming meetings or events and see what it means to participate in the work of the NAACP.